researchgraph/aigraph_notes_shenshuyi/daily articles/LLaMA - Open and Efficient Foundation Language Models.md

 #LLM #LlaMA

-LLaMA, a collection of foundation language models ranging from 7B to 65B parameters.
+LLaMA, a collection of foundation [[What is a large language model (LLM)|large language models]] ranging from 7B to 65B parameters.

 Comparisons in following tasks:
 - Common Sense Reasoning